Ginger Thorax-Back Compress

 Kind of substance

-The slowly developing warmth of ginger in the thorax region releases tension and hardening.
-Respiration can thus resume its rhythmic activity.
+When ginger slowly generates warmth in the thorax region, this releases tension and hardening.
+The patient's respiration can resume its rhythmic activity.
 Inhalation deepens and inner peace sets in.

 - Acute shortness of breath, with obstruction of the respiratory tract (see exampel case 1)

 - Acute bronchitis

-- The patient can experience the warmth development as wave-like: first a feeling of warmth appears, then it cools down, then it rises again.
+- The patient can experience the warmth development as wave-like: first a feeling of warmth appears, then it cools down, then it increases again.
 This also explains the recommendation to leave the application on for 40 minutes to allow maximum warmth generation.

 - After several applications, the skin may become dry and itching may occur.
 It is then recommended to treat the skin with slightly oily ointments or lotions – but with a time delay, not immediately after the application.

 - 1 tablespoon full of ginger powder in a bowl

 - Pour ca. 300 ml hot water (60°C or 140°F hot) into a thermos flask